s-seow/SIRMS2-Backend-ETL/src/main/java/README.md

 # How to Run
-- download maven dependencies
+- Download maven dependencies
-- run DynamoDbETLApplication
+- Run DynamoDbETLApplication